Tufalpha1/Tufalpha1/README.md

 ### Hi there 👋
-I'm zayn and i'm a cybersecurity student
+I'm zayn.
+I'm a cybersecurity student and i love playing games.

 •	Linkedin: https://www.linkedin.com/in/mzain-ul-abideen/